dahrihadri/aws-s3-static-website/README.md

 Creating an Amazon S3 bucket took me 5 mins...
 - Some of the configuration steps include:
-  - The bucket’s Region: I pick the region closest to my primary user base or where my other AWS resources are located to minimize latency and data transfer costs.
+  - `The bucket’s Region`: I pick the region closest to my primary user base or where my other AWS resources are located to minimize latency and data transfer costs.
-  - Access Control Lists: Enable
+  - `Access Control Lists`: Enable
-  - Bucket versioning: Enable
+  - `Bucket versioning`: Enable
-  - Public Access: Enable
+  - `Public Acces`s: Enable

 S3 bucket names have to be globally unique, which means that each bucket name must be distinct across all AWS accounts and regions.
 No two buckets can have the same name anywhere in the world.